 Zoom in with your Lens, not your Feet

 Do not approach or pursue animals to take their picture.
-Wild animals contain infectious diseases and can be aggressive.
+Wild animals can be aggressive, and may carry infectious diseases.
 Keep both animals and yourself safe, by remaining a minimum of 25 yards away from large animals.
-Do not solicit animals with food.
+Do not lure animals with food.

 Park in Roadside Pullouts

 Don’t block traffic to take pictures.
 Keep roads clear and stay with your vehicle if you encounter heavy traffic.
-Don’t drive or park on roadside vegetation.
+Don’t drive off the pavement or park on roadside vegetation.

 Check the Weather

-During monsoon, thunderstorms become frequent.
-Photographers are more at risk due to the conductive metal that cameras and tripods are made of.
-If you see lightening or hear thunder, leave the rim and go indoors immediatly.
+During the summer rainy season (monsoon), afternoon thunderstorms become frequent.
+Photographers are more at risk from lightning due to the conductive metal that cameras and tripods are made of.
+If you see lightening or hear thunder, leave the rim and seek shelter immediately.
 Likewise, be aware of extreme heat or cold.